moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 ![tag_namespace_config.png](../interfaces/bifrost_new/tag_namespace_config.png)

-- A success message will be displayed confirming that the new tag-namespace has been added successfully.
+- A success message will be displayed confirming that the new Tag-Namespace has been added successfully.

 ### **Tags**